ebasso/terraform-aws-examples/README.md

 # terraform-examples

-Exemplos de configurações do Terraform, do básico ao complexo ...
+Exemplos de configurações do Terraform com a AWS, do básico ao complexo ...